school-of-data/GIS-curriculum/ethiopia/module8/module8.md

 Now, the attribute fields are filled, yet if you are not certain in which measurement unit QGIS has calculated the length of roads segments and areas of buildings, then checking the coordinate system information will help you.

-Click on the down right corner of the QGIS map window, on EPSG 32637 and a window as the one in figure 8.6 will appear.
+Click on the down right corner of the QGIS map window, on EPSG 32637 or 20137 and a window as the one in figure 8.6 will appear.

 ![Specifications of the coordinate reference system used in the QGIS project](media/fig86.png "Specifications of the coordinate reference system used in the QGIS project")